Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Money-Saving Strategies After a DUI

 Despite elevated rates, DUI drivers can still access meaningful discounts and use smart strategies to reduce insurance costs.
-Taking action immediately after conviction minimizes the financial impact.
+Taking action immediately after conviction minimizes the long-term financial impact.

 Available Discounts for High-Risk Drivers